folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "It's cynical to say I know these artists petrified" > Petrified

-* For the last few lines Kendrick has been shown himself to be very cynical about the entertainment industry, which gobbles up artists like vultures.
-Artists who recognize the dangers of the entertainment industry are understandably afraid and even “petrified”.
+* For the last few lines, Kendrick has shown himself to be very cynical about the entertainment industry, which gobbles up artists like vultures.
+Artists who recognize the dangers of the entertainment industry are understandably afraid and even “petrified.”

-* While the word "petrified" can be used as a synonym for "afraid", the most concreate meaning of “petrified” refers to any kind of organic plant or animal material that is turned into stone.
+* While the word "petrified" can be used as a synonym for "afraid," the most concrete meaning of “petrified” refers to any kind of organic plant or animal material that is turned into stone.
 Organic material is petrified when water brings small minerals into the formerly living plant or animal and slowly replaces all of the organic flesh with rock-hard material.

-* Becoming “petrified” actually serves as a great metaphor for hip hop as a living, flexible, organic culture being infiltrated by slick corporate guys and entertainment companies who kill hip hop artists (or more specifically kill hip hop artists consciousness as Kendrick mentioned in “Worldwide Steppers”) then seek to replace the flexible, organic culture of hip hop with a rock hard, inflexible, inorganic focus on making profit.
+* Becoming “petrified” actually serves as a great metaphor for hip-hop as a living, flexible, organic culture being infiltrated by slick corporate guys and entertainment companies who kill hip-hop artists (or more specifically, kill hip-hop artists' consciousness, as Kendrick mentioned in “Worldwide Steppers”) then seek to replace the flexible, organic culture of hip-hop with a rock-hard, inflexible, inorganic focus on making a profit.
 This process eventually turns Black artists into hard-hearted individuals who are deadened to the world and can no longer grow.

-* It is notable that the within the Old Testament, the Prophet Ezekiel explained that God had allowed the Israelites to be defeated, dispursed and enslaved because of they had hearts of stone which did not desire God or the justice that comes from God.
-However, Ezekiel also prophesied about a day in the future when God would free them from slavery, bring them back to their own land and transform their old hearts of stone into new hearts of flesh which would truly desire God and be able to act with justice.
+* It is notable that within the Old Testament, the Prophet Ezekiel explained that God had allowed the Israelites to be defeated, dispersed, and enslaved because they had hearts of stone that did not desire God or the justice that comes from God.
+However, Ezekiel also prophesied about a day in the future when God would free them from slavery, bring them back to their own land, and transform their old hearts of stone into new hearts of flesh that would truly desire God and be able to act with justice.

   * *For **I will** take you from among the nations and **gather you** out of all the countries, and will **bring you into your own land**.
 I will sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your filthiness, and **from all your idols**.
 I will also **give you a new heart**, and I will put a new spirit within you.
 I will **take away the heart of stone** out of your bodies, and I will **give you a heart of flesh**.
 I will put my Spirit within you, and **cause you to walk in my prescriptions**.
 You will **obey my justice and do just acts**.
 You will reside in the land that I gave to your fathers. **You will be my people, and I will be your God**.*
   -Ezekiel 36:24-28

-* From a biblical pespective, becoming "petrified" is thus equivalent to being enslaved or imprisoned by an oppressor due to idolatrous desire for material possessions.
+* From a biblical perspective, becoming "petrified" is thus equivalent to being enslaved or imprisoned by an oppressor due to an idolatrous desire for material possessions.

 {{< /details >}}